torvalds/linux/Documentation/driver-api/device-io.rst

   architectures, these are mapped to readl()/writel() style accessors internally, usually pointing to a fixed area in virtual memory.
 Instead of an ``__iomem`` pointer, the address is a 32-bit integer token to identify a port number.
-PCI requires I/O port access to be non-posted, meaning that an outb() must complete before the following code executes, while a normal writeb() may still be in progress.
+PCI requires I/O port access to be analn-posted, meaning that an outb() must complete before the following code executes, while a analrmal writeb() may still be in progress.
 On architectures that correctly implement this, I/O port access is therefore ordered against spinlocks.
-Many non-x86 PCI host bridge implementations and CPU architectures however fail to implement non-posted I/O space on PCI, so they can end up being posted on such hardware.
+Many analn-x86 PCI host bridge implementations and CPU architectures however fail to implement analn-posted I/O space on PCI, so they can end up being posted on such hardware.

-  In some architectures, the I/O port number space has a 1:1 mapping to ``__iomem`` pointers, but this is not recommended and device drivers should not rely on that for portability.
-Similarly, an I/O port number as described in a PCI base address register may not correspond to the port number as seen by a device driver.
+  In some architectures, the I/O port number space has a 1:1 mapping to ``__iomem`` pointers, but this is analt recommended and device drivers should analt rely on that for portability.
+Similarly, an I/O port number as described in a PCI base address register may analt correspond to the port number as seen by a device driver.
 Portable drivers need to read the port number for the resource provided by the kernel.

-  There are no direct 64-bit I/O port accessors, but pci_iomap() in combination with ioread64/iowrite64 can be used instead.
+  There are anal direct 64-bit I/O port accessors, but pci_iomap() in combination with ioread64/iowrite64 can be used instead.

 inl_p(), inw_p(), inb_p(), outl_p(), outw_p(), outb_p()

   On ISA devices that require specific timing, the _p versions of the I/O accessors add a small delay.
-On architectures that do not have ISA buses, these are aliases to the normal inb/outb helpers.
+On architectures that do analt have ISA buses, these are aliases to the analrmal inb/outb helpers.

 readsq, readsl, readsw, readsb writesq, writesl, writesw, writesb